-Kevin offers Transforming Touch ®, a nervous system support and healing modality developed by Dr. Stephen Terrell in collaboration with Dr. Kathy Kain.
+Kevin offers Transforming Touch ®, a nervous system support and healing modality developed by Dr. Stephen Terrell and Dr. Kathy Kain.

-Transforming Touch® can be particularly helpful for working with the after-effects of early trauma, or “developmental trauma”, which includes pre-birth trauma, birth trauma, and traumas that happened in childhood and adolescence, when the nervous system and brain were developing.
+Transforming Touch® can be particularly helpful for working with the effects of early trauma ... pre-birth trauma, birth trauma, and trauma that happened in childhood when the nervous system and brain were developing (also called "developmental trauma").

 Transforming Touch® uses touch to work directly with areas of the body affected by nervous system dysregulation (kidney/adrenals, brain stem, limbic system).
-TEB can be particularly helpful for anxiety, panic attacks, incontinence, gut disturbance, sleep disturbance, and many other kinds of nervous system dysregulation arising from early trauma.
+Transforming Touch can be particularly helpful for anxiety, panic attacks, incontinence, gut disturbance, sleep disturbance, and many other kinds of nervous system dysregulation arising from early trauma.

 Tranforming Touch® builds new neural connections of safety and nervous system regulation, helping restore the healthy reflexes and early development that may have been interrupted or underdeveloped by trauma.

 Kevin trained with Dr. Terrell and is certified as a Transforming Touch therapist.
 For more information about Dr. Terrell and Transforming Touch go here.